rtolsma/rtolsma.github.io/_posts/2023-06-05-stanford-reflection.markdown

 **Highlights**:
 - Despite mostly restricting social life to my dorm, I've met many of my closest lifetime friends there
+- Engaging philosophical discussions with dormmates which helped solidify awareness of my own lack of understanding and consistency

 **Mistakes**:
-- Not taking the standard math/physics courses to meet other freshman
+- Not taking the standard Math/Physics courses to meet other freshman
 - Not joining non pre-professional clubs (like sports, etc.) to meet friends
 - Not finding a consistent fun physical activity to engage with people in (does Ping Pong count?)